ArtreeTechnologies/frame-work-rnd/next-skelton/README.md

   - Inject both `ThemeProvider` to wrap descendant Components
   - Theme is imported from `page-content.ts` file to be set in `ThemeProvider`
   - When component mounted, `#jss-server-side` should be removed from `document`

+## `Redux` Settings
+### Install Modules
+- `redux`...
+For managing application state
+- `react-redux`...
+Make React bindings for Redux
+- `next-redux-wrapper`... wWrapper Redux for Next.js
+- `redux-devtools-extension`...
+For debugging application’s state changes.(https://github.com/zalmoxisus/redux-devtools-extension — download extension for your browser)
+- `redux-thunk`...
+Middleware allows you to write action creators that return a function instead of an action.